Reconstructing the star formation rate for compact binary populations with the Einstein telescope: Estimation of the parameters of compact binaries with ET

-In this paper we consider three populations of compact binaries originating from Pop III stars and merging within Hubble time, based on three different SFRs.
-We describe the construction of all three populations in \S \ref{mock_pop}.
-For a given population the analysis is done as follows: The true values of the chirp mass, total mass and redshift of these 'sources' are represented as $\mathcal{M}_{\rm s,mock}$, $M_{\rm s, mock}$ and $z_{\rm s, mock}$, respectively.
-A binary source is considered as 'detected' if it crosses a detection threshold set on the SNR as mentioned above in \S \ref{algo_modif}.
-The chirp mass, total mass and redshift of these detected sources are denoted as $\mathcal{M}_{\rm s,det}$, $M_{\rm s,det}$ and $z_{\rm s, det}$, respectively.
-The posterior probability distribution for the chirp mass and redshift for each of these detected sources is estimated using the algorithm described above in \S \ref{PE_ET} (see Fig. 5 in SB2 for an example).
-The median values of these estimated posterior probability distributions of chirp mass, total mass and redshift for each detected compact binary source are represented as $\mathcal{M}_{\rm med,det}$, $M_{\rm med,det}$ and $z_{\rm med, det}$, respectively.
+We consider three populations of compact binaries originating from Pop III stars and merging within a Hubble time based on three different SFRs.
+The construction of all three populations is described in \S \ref{mock_pop}.
+For a given population of compact binaries, the true values of the chirp mass, total mass, and redshift of these `sources' are represented as $\mathcal{M}_{\rm s,mock}$, $M_{\rm s, mock}$, and $z_{\rm s, mock}$, respectively.
+A binary source is considered as `detected' if it crosses a detection threshold set on the S/N as mentioned in \S \ref{algo_modif}.
+The chirp mass, total mass, and redshift of these detected sources are denoted $\mathcal{M}_{\rm s,det}$, $M_{\rm s,det}$, and $z_{\rm s, det}$, respectively.
+The posterior probability distribution for the chirp mass and redshift for each of these detected sources is estimated using the algorithm described above (see Fig. 5 in SB2 for an example).
+The median values of these estimated posterior probability distributions of chirp mass, total mass, and redshift for each detected compact binary source are represented as $\mathcal{M}_{\rm med,det}$, $M_{\rm med,det}$, and $z_{\rm med, det}$, respectively.